-Usually we will not share information about you with other organisations unless they are involved in providing care for her person for whom you act as a carer or you have agreed to the information being shared.
-However, there are some circumstances where we may share information with other organisations who are not directly involved in your care.
+Usually we will not share information about you and your health with other organisations unless they are involved in your care or you have agreed to the data sharing.
+However, there are some limited circumstances where we may share information with other organisations who are not directly involved in your care.
 For example:

-- where there is a risk of serious harm to you or other people - where a serious crime, e.g.an assault is being investigated or if in certain circumstances it could be prevented - to control serious infectious diseases e.g. meningitis, tuberculosis (TB), measles - notification of a birth or death - where the courts have made a formal court order - where there is a legal requirement e.g. a road traffic offence has been committed - with local authorities and particularly Medway Council under the Child Protection-Information Sharing (CPIS) scheme to protect the safety and well-being of vulnerable and looked-after children; - under section 251 of the NHS Act 2006 to support essential medical research where it is not possible to use anonymised information and where obtaining consent is not practical.
+- where there is a risk of serious harm to you or other people - where a serious crime, e.g.an assault is being investigated or if in certain circumstances it could be prevented - to control serious infectious diseases e.g. meningitis, tuberculosis (TB), measles - notification of a birth or death - where the courts have made a formal court order

+• where there is a legal requirement e.g. a road traffic offence has been committe with local authorities and particularly Medway Council under the Child Protection Information Sharing (CPIS) scheme to protect the safety and well-being of vulne and looked-after children; [under section 2 essential medical research where it is not possible to use anonymised information and where obtaining consent is not practical.
 We may only share information under section 251 with bodies that are approved to receive such information.
-For more details please visit the Health Research Authority website; - to produce anonymised statistics - Where you have expressly agreed e.g. for medical insurance purposes
+For more details please please visit the Health Research Authority website; to produce ano